QML - Week 5

 Be careful!

-• Spurious correlations: two variables look correlated because of a confounder.
+• Spurious correlations: two variables can look correlated because of bias from another variable.

 • Languages in biodiverse regions have more words for plants.